 The latest offering from TaylorMade has lots in common, but that’s not all, there are noteworthy differences in the shaping of among the two drivers, the SIM and SIM Max.
-TaylorMade has put in a lot of effort to create more prominent performance separation between the models.
+TaylorMade has put in a lot of effort to create a more prominent performance separation between the models.

 The SIM features Sliding Weight Technology that allows up to 20 yards of the draw or fades bias, simply by moving the 10g weight into the desired position, and has a slightly smaller face than the SIM Max and is more suited towards the better player who places a premium on adjustability and control.

 While the SIM Max is all about forgiveness, this one comes with a somewhat larger face than the SIM and satisfies the demands of the golfers who want feel and control.

 SIM is a kind of low spinning driver that created a penetrating ball flight, while the SIM Max gave me a few more spin and a higher ball flight.